Skip to content

 OpenID Connect scopes

-Besides the normal authorization scope explained earlier, Goiabada supports typical OpenID Connect scopes.
+Besides the authorization scopes that are formed by resources and permissions (as explained in the previous section), Goiabada supports typical OpenID Connect scopes.
 They are:

 OIDC scope Description